py5coding/py5book/content/coming_from_processing_java.md

 **Welcome!**

 We hope you enjoy using the Processing graphics vocabulary, now with Python 3.
 This page shows all examples in py5 *imported mode style*.
 You can learn more about the py5 modes at [](/content/py5_modes).
+Some of the tips here might be useful to Processing Python mode users too, as they show some new Python 3 related behavior and things that py5 does differently from Processing altogether.

 ## The slightly different *snake_case* names